 Running can improve your health but doesn’t guarantee a better life insurance rate

-Maintaining a balanced lifestyle can help you get a better classification
+Maintaining a balanced lifestyle, improving your height-to-weight ratio, and avoiding tobacco can help you get a better classification

 Insurance companies take your medical history, family history, and lifestyle into consideration